scikit-learn-contrib/hdbscan/docs/parameter_selection.rst

 Now most points are clustered, and there are much fewer noise points.
-Steadily increasing ``min_samples`` will, as we saw in the examples above, make the clustering progressivly more conservative, culminating in the example above where ``min_samples`` was set to 60 and we had only two clusters with most points declared as noise.
+Steadily increasing ``min_samples`` will, as we saw in the examples above, make the clustering progressively more conservative, culminating in the example above where ``min_samples`` was set to 60 and we had only two clusters with most points declared as noise.